cs-ed/edtech-plan-krihud/README.md

 ### Application

 All work will be completed in class.
 Students will use their Chromebooks to log onto the webites to complete the assignments.
+This is an optional club that is done on the student's time.
+For this reason, homework or outside club time work will not be required.

 ### Impacts